jficz/eznap/README.md

 `eznap` uses _labels_ to determine the frequency of snapshots.
 The labels are:

-  - frequent (recommended every 15 minutes)
+  - frequent (evey 15min by default)
   - hourly
   - daily
   - weekly